Pir00t/pir00t.github.io/assets/writeups/huntress24_misc.md

 # 1200 transmissions

-No luck with audacity or Sonic Visualiser for quick checks of spectrum analysis.
+No luck with Audacity or Sonic Visualiser for quick checks of spectrum analysis.
 To me the file sounded like an old modem, so I Googled '1200 baud modem ctf' (hoping similar has been made as a challenge before!).
 To my delight, some writeups relating to modem tools.
 A quick skim of results finds this [tool](http://www.whence.com/minimodem/), which when downloaded and run like so:

 `minimodem -r -f transmissions.wav 1200`